 What is the issue?

-People born with intersex variations face stigmatisation and discrimination in many settings because our innate physical sex characteristics do not fit medical and social norms for female or male bodies.
+People with innate variations of sex characteristics face risks and experiences of stigmatisation and discrimination in many settings because our innate physical sex characteristics do not fit medical and social norms for female or male bodies.
 There are at least 40 known intersex variations, with diverse characteristics, including genetic, anatomic and chromosomal variations.

 Stigmatisation is evident in practices based on ideas that our bodies should be made to look or function in particular ways.
 The intersex human rights movement seeks to ensure that people born with variations of sex characteristics are able to make our own decisions about what happens to our bodies.
 Awareness and education are fundamentally important to ensure that this is possible.